gordonforce/rpi-tomcat/README.md

 - Once up, navigate to http://pihost/manager/html, where pihost is the address or hostname of your raspberry pi, to access the manager console.
 Enter _bob_ for the username and _abc123_ for the password when prompted.
 - Once at the console, click on the "Server Status" link to view the JVM configuration.
 Notice, that Tomcat does not use more than 64 MB of heap memory.

-Find out more about configuring Tomcat's Manager Application [here](http://pihost:8080/docs/manager-howto.html).
+Find out more about configuring Tomcat's Manager Application here http://pihost:8080/docs/manager-howto.html.